argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 ## GitHub

-The GitHub mode uses the GitHub API to scan and organization in either github.com or GitHub Enterprise.
+The GitHub mode uses the GitHub API to scan an organization in either github.com or GitHub Enterprise.

 ```yaml
 apiVersion: argoproj.io/v1alpha1